Salmonellosis is a form of gastroenteritis caused by the germ (bacterium) Salmonella.

 To prevent the spread of infection:

-- Keep children home from school, child care or kindergarten until symptoms have stopped.
+- Keep children home from school, childcare or kindergarten until symptoms have stopped.

 - Food handlers, childcare workers and healthcare workers must not work until symptoms have stopped.